RandomHashTags/destiny/README.md

 ### Funding

-I developed this project to allow everyone to create better http servers.
+This project was developed to allow everyone to create better http servers.
 I develop and maintain many free open-source projects full-time for the benefit of everyone.

 You can show your financial appreciation for this project and others by sponsoring us here on GitHub or other ways listed in the [FUNDING.yml](https://github.com/RandomHashTags/destiny/blob/main/.github/FUNDING.yml).